 “Like some mutant love child of Cormac McCarthy and John Kennedy Toole, The Coal Tower casts a poignant, provocative, and at times hilarious light on the fractured American landscape of today.
 Tony Gentry’s remarkable debut signals the arrival of an incandescent new voice.” – Paul Witcover, author of The Watchman of Eternity.

 Young adult biographies: Paul Laurence Dunbar, Jesse Owens, Dizzy Gillespie, Alice Walker, and Elvis Presley.
 Chelsea House Publishers, New York.
 (Gillespie title selected for New York Public Library Best Books for Teens List 1993.)

 Poems in Richmond Magazine, The Quarterly, Minetta Review, Mad Swirl, Sow’s Ear Poetry Review, Deep South and Downtown.
 My poems Figments and Space Aliens Come Upon the Dictionary Page Starting with Colonel Blimpism and Ending with Colorway placed in the 2019 Poetry Society of Virginia competitions.
 My poems Your Peach and Mine and Immigrant Reflection placed in the 2018 Poetry Society of Virginia competitions.
 Immigrant Reflection also placed 2nd in the 2018 James River Writers/Shann Palmer Poetry Contest, and was featured in Richmond Magazine.
-My poem River Shadows was included in a 2018 anthology of Emerging Poets.
+My poems River Shadows and Your Peach and Mine were included in the 2019 Virginia Bards anthology.